converged-computing/oras-operator/README.md

 - test out setup with scripts, merge when basics are working
 - create docs and automated builds for containers
 - test with a simple dag (maybe snakemake kueue executor)
+- add example for pulling final artifact from host

 ### Hello World